My loved one is struggling; where can they access help at King’s?

 Important to know: The university sometimes receives enquiries from concerned third parties who wish to know if a student is accessing support.
 If this happens, King’s needs to respect the student’s confidentiality.
 We are not able to provide student information without their express consent.

-An ‘Emergency Contact’ is a person nominated by the student who can be contacted if there are significant concerns for their safety and wellbeing.
+A ‘trusted contact’ is a person nominated by the student who can be contacted if there are significant concerns for their safety and wellbeing.

 King’s supports the aims of the Information Sharing and Suicide Prevention Consensus Statement coordinated by the Department of Health.
 These guidelines aim to improve information and support for families who are concerned about a relative who may be at risk of suicide.